 You’ve probably seen videos on social media that are simple slides of images or short clips that explain an idea or tell a story.

-Did you know you could easily make them yourself with a free video maker called Lumen5?
+Did you know you could easily make them yourself with a free tool called Lumen 5?

 Simply import an existing article, pick the parts of the text you want to include, edit it down so it flows nicely, choose your music, and you've got yourself a video.
 You can even start from scratch.

 You can even brand these videos and add a call to action at the end to direct viewers to take whatever next step you'd like them to.